 - improving your technical documentation so it better represents the product

 - making technical product information management in the business more efficient

-- improving the customer experience when they are using with your products
+- improving the customer experience when they are using your products

 - enabling self-service during product discovery, on-boarding, upgrades, and day-to-day use